Investor Relations

 The Company is committed to wider stakeholder engagement as well as living up to its social responsibilities, viewing these as crucial to business success.

-Aside from the Company's shareholders and customers, the Company's employees are a key stakeholder group and the Board closely monitors employee relations.
+Aside from the Company's shareholders and customers, the Company's employees are a key stakeholder group and the board closely monitors employee relations.
 The Company is committed to providing competitive employment conditions as well as challenging and stimulating work.
-The Company is keen to support all of its employees, for instance, the Company operates a mentoring scheme for those employees joining from university.

-The Company holds regular “town hall” meetings throughout the year where the CEO and other members of the management team provide information on the current state of the technology, the health of the Company and other important information, including recognising employee achievements.
+The Company holds regular “town hall” meetings throughout the year where the Chief Executive Officer and other members of the management team provide information on the current state of the technology, the health of the Company and other important information, including recognizing employee achievements.
 These meetings also provide an opportunity for employees to ask questions, seek additional information and provide feedback.

-The Board is responsible for the Company's risk management and believes that effective risk management underpins the delivery of the Company's strategy and objectives.
-The risk management process involves the identification and prioritisation of key risks, together with appropriate controls and plans for mitigation, which are then reported to the Board as part of the quarterly management reporting procedures.
+The board is responsible for the Company's risk management and believes that effective risk management underpins the delivery of the Company's strategy and objectives.
+The risk management process involves the identification and prioritization of key risks, together with appropriate controls and plans for mitigation, which are then reported to the board as part of the quarterly management reporting procedures.
+A risk register is maintained and regularly updated.

 The Group’s internal financial control and monitoring procedures include: